The1stMartian/Pipeline-Examples/README.md

 ### Schema:
 - The cells we were examining were immunologically naive.
 Accordingly, there were few highly differentiated cells, necessitating a "flat" gating scheme.
 ![Singlets](./fc/schema.jpg)

+## Outputs:
+- The general concept in FC analysis is to use a combination of dimensionality reduction and clustering to identify groups of cells in an automated fashion.
+Next, users typically do a custom analysis of the limited number of cell surface markers to manually assign cell types to each cluster.
+The program then reports on the number of cells passing each gate, providing quantitative metrics on the experiment.